gem/earthquake-scenarios/README.md

 its partners have expanded the OpenQuake scenario damage and loss calculator to use directly USGS ShakeMaps[^2][^3][^4], or earthquake data from other providers (e.g., INGV, EFEHR) or the scientific literature.
-This functionality allows users to generate cross-correlated ground motion fields considering recordings from seismic stations [^5], and to compute a number of risk metrics based on different rupture solutions and ground motion models, and to compare the results against past observations and damage reports.
-An overview of the functionalities implemented within the OpenQuake-engine can be found in https://github.com/gem/oq-engine/issues/8317.
+This functionality allows users to generate cross-correlated ground motion fields considering recordings from seismic stations [^5], to compute a number of risk metrics based on different rupture solutions and ground motion models, and to compare the results against past observations and damage reports.
+An overview of the functionalities implemented within the OpenQuake engine can be found at https://github.com/gem/oq-engine/issues/8317.

 # ✨ Overview

-The Earthquake Scenario Database (ESD) aims at providing both earthquake and impact data for users to perform earthquake scenarios using GEM or their own models for validation and verification purposes.
+The Global Earthquake Impact Database (GEID) aims to provide both earthquake and impact data for users to perform earthquake scenarios using GEM or their own models for validation and verification purposes.
 This database serves as a complement to the [USGS ShakeMap](https://earthquake.usgs.gov/data/shakemap/) Atlas and AtlasCat.
-The former resource has ShakeMaps for a comprehensive catalogue of nearly all near-damaging and damaging events worldwide for the past 120 years, and can be used directly for impact assessment within the OpenQuake-engine [^4].
+The former resource has ShakeMaps for a comprehensive catalogue of nearly all near-damaging and damaging events worldwide for the past 120 years and can be used directly for impact assessment within the OpenQuake engine [^4].
 The latter provides aggregate losses for each event separated by cause.
 The ESD builds upon these sources of data by collecting additional earthquake and impact information, often documented spatially and with greater detail.